Royal Marine Depot, Deal: The Royal Marines (1869-1996)

-1869-1996

 In 1869, the Royal Marine Depot expanded into North Infantry Barracks and South Infantry Barracks, which the Admiralty received in exchange for the Royal Marine Barracks, Woolwich, which were handed over to the War Office following the closure of Woolwich Dockyard.
-These were then re-named Royal Marine Barracks (North) and Royal Marine Barracks (South), with the Royal Naval Hospital now referred to as the Royal Marine Hospital Barracks The Cavalry Barracks for the time being remained a separate entity, with a wall delineating its boundary with the South barracks.
+These were then re-named Royal Marine Barracks (North) and Royal Marine Barracks (South), while the Royal Naval Hospital complex was renamed Royal Marine Hospital Barracks (the hospital itself being classed as a Royal Marine Infirmary from the 1870s onwards).
+The Cavalry Barracks for the time being remained a separate entity, with a wall delineating its boundary with the South barracks.
 Later, a new row of buildings was built along the line of the boundary, on what is now Wilkinson Drive, providing an Armoury, recreation rooms and a Sergeants' Mess.

-To accommodate the expanding depot, three new barrack blocks were added to RM Barracks (North), along with a drill hall behind the main block; additional two- and three-storey blocks were also added to the Hospital Barracks site, alongside the old cemetery at the back.
+To accommodate the expanding depot, additional two- and three-storey blocks were added to the Hospital Barracks site, alongside the old cemetery at the back.
 RM Barracks (South) also had new buildings added, including a canteen (opposite the Cavalry barracks) and a gymnasium (built in connection with the RM Physical Training Instruction School, which was established in the Depot in 1871).
 In the late 19th century an iron-frame drill shed was added to the original Cavalry Barracks, which now backed on to its own three-sided quadrangle of buildings.